bbeckenb/Wealth_and_Budget_App/README.md

 The BudgetTracker will then appear on the Dashboard under the associated Account displaying all information (Budget Threshold, Amount Spent, Notification Frequency, Next Notification Date) which is updated by the script that runs daily.

 **NOTE:** If the User's account_type is 'sandbox', they are ineligible for text notifications.
-I am also running the freemium of Twilio, so unless your cellphone number is verified under my account for the web app, you would not receive a text message.
+I am also running the freemium of Twilio, so unless your cellphone number is verified under my Twilio account for the web app, you would not receive a text message.
 If you would like to use the text notification feature, you would need to get your own API keys for Plaid and Twilio and run this app locally.

 ![BT On Dashboard](static/images/readme/BTonDashboard.png)